core-wg/core-responses/draft-bormann-core-responses.md

 Triangular responses (Response-To)
 ----------------------------------

-The Response-To option can be viewed as a short-hand notation for "Consider this a No-Response:any request, but take a copy of it, make it into a CoAP-over-UDP request with that particular address as a source and any address of yours as a response, and treat that as a phantom
+The Response-To option can be viewed as a shorthand notation for "Consider this a No-Response:any request, but take a copy of it, make it into a CoAP-over-UDP request with that particular address as a source and any address of yours as a response, and treat that as a phantom